kevin29a/angular-janus/projects/janus/README.md

 the product is how it helps users find, create, edit, join, and view videorooms.
 That's what gives the product it's competitive advantage.
 However, when we started working on our own product, we spent the vast majority of our engineering time working with low level webrtc signalling.
 This mismatch led us to believe there's room for improvement in this field.
+Our goal is to help other developers spend more time on their app and less time on webrtc details.

-The objective when building this is to lower the barrier to implementing videorooms.
 The Janus documentation and demos are great for understanding how the service works.
-However, the sample client code is not that easy to adopt into your own application.
-This makes it so that developers need to write a lot of the low level code themselves and understand many of the low level details of the videoroom plugin.
+However, the sample client code is not easy to adopt into your own application.
+This makes it so that developers need to write a lot of the low level code themselves and understand many of the details of the videoroom plugin.
 While more knowledge is always better than less, we believe it's possible to implement a videoroom without requiring the developer to understand intimate details of webrtc.

 ## What does this implement?